Kassandra Missipo

-Kassandra Ndoutou Eboa Missipo (born 3 February 1998) is a Belgian footballer who plays as a midfielder for Serie A club Sassuolo and the Belgium women's national team.
+Kassandra Ndoutou Eboa Missipo (born 3 February 1998) is a Belgian footballer who plays as a midfielder for Women's Super League 2 club Sunderland and the Belgium women's national team.

 Club career

 From the town of Asse, just west of Brussels, and born to a Cameroonian father, Kassandra Missipo started playing in the youth teams of VC Terheide and Thor Kokerij Meldert.
 In 2015, at the age of 17, Missipo moved to Gent, where she played for five consecutive seasons.
 In the blue jersey of the Flemish team, she made her debut in the Super League, going on to win the Belgian Cup twice in 2017 and 2019.
 She was named the best player of the Super League in 2019.

 A year later, Missipo left Gent for Anderlecht, winners of the previous three national championships.
 With Anderlecht, she won her first league title in 2021, also having the opportunity to play in an international club competition, debuting in the first qualifying round of the 2020–21 UEFA Women's Champions League, winning 8–0 against Northern Irish club Linfield, losing in the second round 2–1 to Portuguese side SL Benfica.
 A torn cruciate ligament at the end of the season kept her out of action for several months, missing the following season as well.

 On 18 May 2022, it was announced that Missipo would officially join FC Basel Frauen in the Swiss Super League for the 2022–23 season.
 A sixth-placed finish saw Basel qualify for the play-offs, losing in the quarter-finals 4–0 on aggregate to Grasshoppers.

 After one year with Basel, Missipo was officially signed on a permanent basis by Sassuolo in Serie A Femminile in August 2023, and after helping the club to fourth – their joint second-best performance ever – she renewed her contract with the club for another season in June 2024.

+On 12 August 2026, Missipo was announced at Sunderland.